vitodeploy/docs/docs/sites/settings.md

 You can change the PHP version of each website in their Settings page.

+## Update Aliases

+You can add/remove site aliases.
+It will update the aliases on your site's nginx vhost configuration.

 ## Update VHost

 It is possible to customize the virtual host configuration of your webserver (Nginx).